famsf/insights/src/la-prose.md

           - template: "@atoms/h3/h3.html.twig"
             text: The Reva and David Logan Collection of Illustrated Books
           - template: "@atoms/textarea/textarea.html.twig"
-            text: "<p>Over a period of 20 years the Chicago collectors Reva and David Logan built one of the great private collections of artists’ books, and in 1998 donated that collection to the Achenbach Foundation, home of works on paper at the Fine Arts Museums of San Francisco.</p>
+            text: "<p>Over a period of 20 years the Chicago collectors Reva and David Logan built one of the great private collections of artists’ books, and in 1998 donated that collection to the Achenbach Foundation for Graphic Arts, home of works on paper at the Fine Arts Museums of San Francisco.</p>
                    <p>With more than more than 400 carefully assembled titles, the Logan Collection contains many of the most important works in the genre, with significant artists’ books representing virtually every major art movement dating from the beginnings of the genre of the livre d’artiste in the late 19th century.
 Augmented by important works already held by the Achenbach, the Logan gift established the Fine Arts Museums of San Francisco as stewards of one of the most historically-significant collections of artists’ books in the United States.</p>"
             dropcap: false
       left: